Skip to content

 openmed login

-If you prefer the OpenAI SDK path, export an API key directly:
+If you prefer the OpenAI SDK path, store a provider key:

 export OPENAI_API_KEY=sk-...